Louis3112/job-portal-cli/README.md

 Users must register on the project before they can access features like posting jobs, applying for jobs, managing accounts, managing applications

 The project is developed using Java, runs on CLI, and requires only a minimal set of packages to use.

-For further information, there is a[report](https://github.com/user-attachments/files/18407414/LAPORAN.IMPLEMENTASI.PEMROGRAMAN.BERORIENTASI.OBJEK.MENGGUNAKAN.BAHASA.JAVA.DALAM.PROGRAM.JOB.PORTAL.docx) written in *Bahasa Indonesia* and [UML](https://github.com/user-attachments/assets/a03c10cc-337d-447d-83c9-4d06dd731852) that you can read from.
+For further information, there is a [report](https://github.com/user-attachments/files/18407414/LAPORAN.IMPLEMENTASI.PEMROGRAMAN.BERORIENTASI.OBJEK.MENGGUNAKAN.BAHASA.JAVA.DALAM.PROGRAM.JOB.PORTAL.docx) written in *Bahasa Indonesia* and [UML](https://github.com/user-attachments/assets/a03c10cc-337d-447d-83c9-4d06dd731852) that you can read from.

 ## :busts_in_silhouette: **Team** :busts_in_silhouette: